vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

   @override
   Widget build(BuildContext context) {
-    // the widget we return from here is a CupertinoApp
+    // the widgetreturned here is a CupertinoApp
     // that has the look and feel of an iOS app by default return CupertinoApp(
       debugShowCheckedModeBanner: false,
       home: const HomePage(),
       // then you define your routes using a Map where the keys
-      // to the map are the route names and the values are the
+      // to the map are the route names and the values are the function
-      // a function each of which receives a BuildContext and returns
+      // each of which receives a BuildContext and returns a Widget
-      // a Widget
       routes: {
         detailsPageRouteName: (context) => const DetailsPage(),
       },